- AI Workshops for Companies

 - Quality control for AI-generated code

-Which data may go into which tools, how to avoid shadow IT, and which rules teams actually use.
+Which data can go into which tools, how to avoid shadow IT, and which rules teams will actually use.

 - Make privacy and IP risks understandable